papajin68/valheim.dreamgate/README.md

 ## Configuration

-On first launch a config will be generated in BepInEx/config, by default boss marking will be disabled, and teleporting will be enabled.
+On first launch a config will be generated in BepInEx/config, by default boss marking will be **disabled**, and teleporting will be **enabled**.

 ## License